 Extensions of the executor framework are the classes FutureTask, Futures and CompletableFutures which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.
 These use the concept of “tasks” which have less overhead than threads, but may use the threading model to implement them as described above in the executor framework.

-Runnable is intimately tied to threads.
-Callable is tied to tasks.

 6.59.2 Guidance to language users

 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.59.5.

-Check the maximum number of allowed processes per user limit and raise the limit if appropriate.
-For example, on Linux systems, check the limit using the “ulimit –u” command.

-If running out of memory to create threads, Increase the amount of memory available for Java threads following system-specific conventions, i.e. on a Linux-based implementation by using the java “-Xmx” option.
+If running out of memory to create threads, Increase the amount of memory available for Java threads following system-specific conventions.

 Lower the number of dynamically created threads, if possible, to avoid resource exhaustion.

+Avoid using the ThreadGroup class due to its inherent issues with memory leaks, deadlocks, race conditions and synchronization issues.

-Use a framework such as the Java Executor Framework (java.util.concurrent.Executor), Future (java.util.concurrent.Future) and CompletableFuture (java.util.concurrent.CompletableFuture) to provide for more efficient management of concurrency.
+Use a framework such as the Java Executor Framework (java.util.concurrent.Executor), FutureTask (java.util.concurrent.FutureTask), Future (java.util.concurrent.Future) and CompletableFuture (java.util.concurrent.CompletableFuture) to provide for more efficient management of concurrency.

+Use java.util.concurrent.FutureTask when performing asynchronous processing of data.

 6.60 Concurrency – Directed termination [CGT]